Figs do not grow on barren trees — Ernie Lane in Dawn to Dusk – reminiscences of a rebel.

 Many of the past flock of labor leaders come from Queensland.
 People like Rudd, Swan, McKew, Goss, Anna Bligh, Claire Moore and Peter Beattie, grew up here in the 1950s and 60s and most of them went to the University of Queensland in the 1970s.

 There were people at the state level like Wayne Goss, Matt Foley, and Anne Warner.
 It is significant to note that university education had been made free by the Whitlam Labor government in 1972.
-Like a number of Liberals, some Labor leaders used the university of Queensland student union as a training ground, a sort of toy parliament.
+Like a number of Liberals, some Labor leaders (but so did the Liberals eg Clive Palmer) used the university of Queensland student union as a training ground, a sort of toy parliament.
 Anna Bligh, for one, was president of the UQ student union in the 1980s.

 There were other Labor leaders at the local government level who came through the Joh era, people like Tim Quinn and Jim Soorley (lord mayors of Brisbane City Council [BCC]), and cautious John Campbell (a labor alderman in BCC).
 Then there were all the staffers, some of whom who were actually street marchers people like Lee Birmingham and Simon Blackwood.